 It is the nature of the industry, that new entrants face significant barriers to entry.
-Broker Direct therefore provides an attractive outsourcing option for them, but this also means that it is also easier for them to exit.
+Broker Direct therefore provides an attractive outsourcing option, but this also means that it is also easier for them to exit.
+In 2022 we secured a motor claims handling agreement with a new entrant to the UK market that went live in November.
 Business volumes for a start-up are always going to be difficult to forecast as is forecasting the longevity of our service agreements.

-We will continue to seek additional deals in 2022.
+We will continue to seek additional complementary deals in 2023.